AcademySoftwareFoundation/openqmc/README.md

 - `OPENQMC_BUILD_TESTING`: Enable targets for building the project tests.
 You may want to enable during development.
 Option values can be `ON` or `OFF`.
   Default value is `OFF`.
-- `OPENQMC_USE_SUBMODULES`: Force use of submodules even if dependencies are installed.
+- `OPENQMC_FORCE_DOWNLOAD`: Force dependencies to download and build, even if they are installed.
 Useful for guaranteeing compatibility.
 Option values can be `ON` or `OFF`.
 Default value is `OFF`.

 ### Build configuration